hugo-apero/hugo-apero-docs/content/blog/spoonful-series/_index.md

 ---
 # for series listing page layout
-layout: list-sidebar # list, list-sidebar, list-grid
+layout: list # list, list-sidebar, list-grid
 title: "Posts from *A Spoonful of Hugo*"
-author: Alison Hill
+author: The Team @RStudio
 description: |
   A forking fun new feature for series.
   Even this sidebar offers a ton of customizations!
   Check out the _index.md file in the /blog/spoonful-series/ folder to edit this content.
 show_post_thumbnail: false
-show_author_byline: false
+show_author_byline: true
 show_post_date: false
 show_disqus_comments: false # see disqusShortname in site config